 Testing out the UYICOO Portable Travel Bidet.

-Just nozzles are exactly that, a nozzle.
-These nozzles can attach to most plastic water bottles.
-This is the lightest and most packable kind of portable bidet.
-You’ll have to have a water bottle to use with this kind, but they’re designed to work with most standard disposable plastic water bottles.
-We recommend using the “dirty bottle” that you attach your thread-on water filter to for this.
+Nozzles can attach to most plastic water bottles.
+These are the lightest and most packable kind of portable bidet.
+You’ll have to carry a water bottle to use them, but they’re designed to work with most standard disposable plastic water bottles.
+We recommend bringing a separate “dirty bottle” to avoid using your clean water bottle for both drinking and your bidet.

-You want very high water pressure in order to adequately clean yourself.
+You need high water pressure to adequately clean yourself.
 The higher the pressure, the better.
-Therefore, you want a portable bidet set up that has a small nozzle to get the highest pressure.
+Look for a portable bidet set up with a small nozzle to get the highest pressure.
 You also want a bottle that is easy to squeeze.
-The harder you can squeeze that bottle, the higher the pressure.
+The harder you can squeeze the bottle, the higher the pressure.